Saltar al contenido principal

 10.5281/zenodo.19236730

-Puedes escribir una PREreview de Task-Relative Descriptive Privilege in Linear Gaussian Dynamical Systems.
+Puedes escribir una PREreview de When Common Optimal Projections Exist: A Trace/Operator-Norm Fork for PSD Families.
 Una PREreview es una revisión de un preprint y puede variar desde unas pocas oraciones hasta un extenso informe, similar a un informe de revisión por pares organizado por una revista.

 Antes de comenzar